veeren/theperfumelibrary/README.md

 Remove text comes within "`<!-- *" and "* -->`" i.e ("`<!-- *image here* -->`" to "`{image 1}`").

 Please try to maintain the spacing and indentation in the code. (reason being each return key (enter key) adds break in line and will add line space).

+### PLEASE NOTE :
+_Please get the raw code by clcicking above html file and then click on raw tab on you Top Right_

+`or`

+_You can Download the html by clicking on Right Bottom on the main page_